whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ### Birth

-If a feature unknown to Who's on First is added to the database, a new `wof:id` is minted and used for that feature's record.
+If a feature unknown to Who's on First is added to the database, a new unique 64-bit identifier is minted and used for that feature's `wof:id`.

-#### Creation of a New Feature

-Creating a new feature that was previously unknown to Who's On First is the most straightforward; no existing records need modifications and the only required work takes place in the record for the newly created feature.
+Creating a new feature that was previously unknown to Who's On First is the most straightforward workflow.
+If the new feature will not have any descendants, the feature can be imported directly into Who's On First without modifications to existing features.
+However, if the new feature parents any existing Who's On First records, this feature will need to be placed in the hierarchy of all of its descendants.

 ### Life

 Significant modifications fall into one of two categories: _real-world changes_ or _error corrections_.
 Both of these categories can have **geometry edits** or **attribute edits** made.
 The following changes, what Who's On First calls a Significant Event, would require a new `wof:id` to be minted for a superseding feature and updates to a superseded feature.

-#### Moving a feature's location more than ten kilometers from it's original location

-Who's On First uses ten kilometers as a measure of significance for feature updates.
-Though a user or service may consider a smaller or larger distance to be significant, Who's On First considers one-tenth of a decimal degree (roughly ten kilometers) to be significant enough to warrant a new `wof:id` and feature.

-If an error correction needed to occur to move Iceland, for example, fifty kilometers to the east (let's pretend it was imported incorrectly), the record for Iceland would receive a date (the date of it's error correction) in the `edtf:deprecated` field (see description below), an updated `mz:is_current` field, and the `wof:id` of the newly created Iceland record in it's `wof:superseded_by` field.

-The new Iceland record would receive a new `wof:id`, and would have it's `wof:supersedes` field updated to include the `wof:id` of the original Iceland record.
-This new record would be our superseding features.

-#### If any of the above are true:
+>#### If any of the above are true:

-We are required to do the following:
+>We are required to do the following:

-* Mint a new `wof:id`
+>* Mint a new `wof:id`
-* Link up supersedes values
+>* Link up supersedes values
-* `is_current` field updates
+>* `is_current` field updates
-* Mark the `edtf:cessation` field with the edit date
+>* Mark the `edtf:cessation` field with the edit date

 ### Death